 4. Be creative with your lodging

 Ok.
 It’s against the law to sleep in the car in Australia.
 However the law is rarely enforced and many tourists never have a problem with this unless they have provoked a land owner by camping on private property.
 Bad news is: the entire village of Yulara is owned by Ayers Rock Resort.
 It is therefore private property, and you’re stuck with lodging prices that vary from 300 to 1000 AUD per night.
-You can also use the non powered campsite for around 50 AUD.
+You can also use the non powered campsite for around 50 AUD but unless you’re bringing a tent with you, this basically means you’re paying 50 AUD to park and sleep inside of your car.
 The national park closes an hour after sunset so you can’t camp there.
 There are 2 options if you want to save 50 bucks:

 1. You sleep in your car for free on the next property, Curtin Springs, 103 km east of Yulara – convenient if you’re visiting “nearby” King’s Canyon.

 2. You sleep parked on the same parking on the airport from where you rented your vehicle.